Land recycling: Brownfield remediation

-Due to differences in regulation, production techniques, and heavy industrial use in the past, it is difficult to attract those willing to tackle the uncertainty and obstacles associated with potential clean up.
+Due to differences in regulation, production techniques, and heavy industrial use in the past, it is difficult to attract those willing to tackle the uncertainty and obstacles associated with potential cleanup.
 Sites that are contaminated can cause public health risks, including physical risks like uncovered holes, unsafe structures, and sharp objects.
 Past industrial activities can leave behind chemical contamination, and people may become exposed to these chemicals when entering the properties.
 Sites that have high levels of land contamination have a high cost of remediation.
-Nature-based solutions is an idea being talked about to produce a more environmental space.
+Nature-based solutions is an idea being talked about to produce a more environmentally friendly space.
 Nature-based solutions can be looked at as policies and approaches to environmental issues that are in benefit to human health and biodiversity.
-An example would include developing a permeable green area, from these brownfield sites.
+An example would include developing a permeable green area from these brownfield sites.

 Phytoremediation is another environmentally friendly approach for brownfield remediation.
 Phytoremediation programs reduce contaminants in the soil, water and air through planting different types of plants.
 Important metals that are harmful to human health, such as selenium, zinc, nickel and iron, are removed from contaminated soil through this process.
 These procedures are inexpensive because the plants rely on sunlight and the recycled nutrients in the ground.
-Although, phytoremediation cannot be used the same way in every destination due to different types of plants being nurtured differently in different types of environments.
+Although phytoremediation cannot be used the same way in every destination due to different types of plants being nurtured differently in different types of environments.
 It depends on the soil, where the plant is placed, if it is getting enough nutrients to thrive, etc. The plants end up being so greatly polluted from heavy metals that they need to be disposed of.
 Thermal treatment is used as a disposal option.
-Thermal treatment implicates the combustion of the waste materials through machines that produce high enough temperatures, which decomposes the organic molecules within the plant.
-This treatment is typically used in the residential and industrial scale, making it useful for brownfield sites.
+Thermal treatment involves the combustion of the waste materials through machines that produce high enough temperatures, which decompose the organic molecules within the plant.
+This treatment is typically used on the residential and industrial scale, making it useful for brownfield sites.